soultwist/4th_and_goal_Dynasty_League_Constitution/README.md

 <br><br>

 ## __Section VI - Startup Draft__ ##
 - Snake format (1st to 12th then 12th to 1st).
+Veterans only rouns 1-25
 - Each day the draft will last from 9AM to 10 CDT with each team having 8 hour per pick.
 - Trading draft picks is allowed during the startup draft.
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.
+- Rounds 26-30 will allow both rookies and veterns

 <br><br>